What to Expect at Redeemer: Our Anglican Style of Worship

 - Announcements: Following the passing of the peace, parents can pick up children to return to the service for communion.
 During this time, we also have a few announcements about events going on in the life of the church.

 - Offering: Giving is a concrete act of worship, an expression of gratitude to God for all we have been given.
 Furthermore, we worship God by spreading the Gospel, building up the church, and serving the needy.
 “Through him then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge his name.
 Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God” Hebrews 13:15-16.
 (Guests are not expected to give.)

 - The Holy Communion: Communion is also called The Lord’s Supper or The Holy Eucharist.
 The word Eucharist comes from the Greek word for “giving thanks.”
 For Anglicans, the Holy Eucharist is a sacrament: an outward and visible signs of inward and spiritual grace.
 Along with Holy Baptism, the Holy Eucharist is one of the two great sacraments given by Christ to his Church.
 Anglicans acknowledge that in the Eucharist, Jesus is truly present with us in a mysterious way.
 The meal truly is a meal with the Lord, and it is one of our greatest privileges to be invited to eat with our Creator, Redeemer, and the Sustainer of the universe.
 All baptized believers are invited to take communion.
 If you have not been baptized, we would love for you to come forward for prayer, crossing your arms in front of your chest as a signal to the priest.

-- Dismissal: Between our services, everyone is invited to the Greenhouse for a time of hospitality.
-Many folks will visit for 30-45 minutes between services.
+- Dismissal: After our service, everyone is invited to the Greenhouse for a time of hospitality.
 This is a great way to get to know other folks in the church.